-Sub-Indicator 0 1 2 3 4 Fiscal cadaster No fiscal cadaster exists. is not up to date (over 20 years old), and it does not Fiscal cadaster is not up to date (over 10 years old) and it does not cover informal areas. relatively up to date (less than 10 years old) but does not cover areas, and is publicly available and well- coordinated with
+Sub-Indicator 0 1 2 3 4 Fiscal cadaster No fiscal cadaster exists. it does not Fiscal cadaster is not up to date (over 10 years old) and it does not cover informal areas. relatively up to date (less than 10 years old) but does not cover areas, and is publicly available and well- coordinated with